A beginner’s guide to Mailchimp for bloggers

 - What to put in your email newsletter – 11 ideas to really connect with your subscribers!

-- How to create an automated welcome sequence for your email list
+- How to set up an automated email newsletter with Mailchimp

 - How to grow your email list with an opt-in offer